 As I mentioned before, it was health issues more than desired weight loss that brought me to paleolithic nutrition.
 I realize now that even though I was successful in losing weight with the low carb diets I tried before, I wasn’t successful at dealing with high baseline inflammation in my body and my insulin sensitivity was terrible.
 This is also why my first implementation of paleolithic nutrition needed adjustment.

 My initial transition to paleo was actually really easy.
-I went cold turkey and started eating a strict paleo diet (including only a little heavy cream in my coffee and some butter in my cooking and also allowing for the gray area foods of nuts and nightshades; more on these in a later post).
+I went cold turkey and started eating a strict paleo diet (including only a little heavy cream in my coffee and some butter in my cooking and also allowing for the gray area foods of nuts and nightshades).
 I didn’t feel terrible at all (and many people feel low energy for 1-4 weeks due to a shift in their metabolism).
 In fact, I had more energy, lost some weight, and was able to go off the Irritable Bowel Syndrome medication that I had been on for twelve years within the first two weeks!
 My acid reflux disappeared and the only migraine I had was the morning after my one and only cheat (some 60% chocolate with milk ingredients right before bed).
 I decided then that I LOVE this way of eating and resolved never to eat grains again.

 But not all the health conditions that I knew could be addressed by a paleo diet resolved.
 Specifically, I was still having issues with asthma and lichen psoriasis, which was still spreading!
 And, after the initial spurt of weight loss, my weight stabilized again.
 As I dug deeper, I discovered that the continuation of these health issues could be attributed to a few remaining bad habits.
 I snacked constantly all day until a big meal at supper instead of eating three distinct meals (under the long held misnomer that eating frequent small meals is better for you.
 It isn’t!!).
 I also ate relatively soon before bed (terrible habit for weight loss and sleep quality).
 I relied heavily on nuts as a convenient food to satisfy those snacky cravings (so I was consuming too many omega-6 fatty acids) and I was eating alot of fruit to satisfy those sweet cravings (the fructose content was making me feel hungrier!).